ravertass/nesmonkey/documentation/system_design.md

 ## Sprites and animation

-**TODO** -- Write about animation table and metasprite data structures, and how these are drawn.

-An entity's sprite data come in the form of an *animations table*.
+An entity's sprite data comes in the form of an *animation table*.
-An animation table consists of *animations*.
-An animation consists of a number of *frames*, also called *metasprites*.
+An animation table consists of *animations*, which in turn each consists of a number of *frames*, also called *metasprites*.
-A *metasprite* consists of multiple *sprites*.
-A *sprite* (the data structure representing the data to draw NES sprites) consists of four bytes in the following order:
+A *metasprite* consists of multiple *sprites*, and a *sprite* (the data structure representing the data to draw NES sprites) consists of four bytes in the following order:

 - y offset
-- tile number (as found in the graphics tileset `monkey.chr`)
+- tile number (referring to the graphics tileset `monkey.chr`)
 - attribute byte
 - x offset

 Further explanation follows.

-### Animations tables
+### Animation tables

 An animation table is a list of animations, in the form of memory locations (symbols) for the animations.
 Each animation table has the following form: